-By the time John wrote his epistle, errors regarding what it meant to be Christian were threatening the Church.
-So with a pastor’s heart, he writes to encourage readers that we can have assurance of salvation based upon bringing our lives under the scrutiny of three tests:
+By the time John wrote his epistle, errors regarding what it meant to be Christian were threatening the believers in Jesus.
+So with a pastor’s heart, John writes to encourage readers that we can have assurance of salvation when our lives are scrutinized in light of three tests:

 - Obeying God (moral)

 - Believing the truth about Jesus (doctrinal)

 Distinctions between John’s Gospel and First John make it clear that he seeks to bolster our confidence.
 Whereas the Fourth Gospel was written primarily for unbelievers to prompt faith in Jesus (Jn.
 20:31), 1 John was written for believers to provide assurance of eternal life (1 Jn.
 5:13).
 And, while his Gospel emphasizes Jesus’ deity (Jn.
 1:1, 18; 20:28), John’s first epistle emphasizes Jesus’ humanity (1 Jn.
 1:1; 3:16; 4:2; 5:6).
 Since John repeatedly insists that we can have assurance of eternal life (1 Jn.
 1:2; 2:25; 3:15; 5:11, 13, 20), this letter undoubtably emphasizes confidence in our standing before God.

 To catch readers’ attention, John begins abruptly.
 He writes not only from knowledge, but also from his profoundly personal experiences with the “Word of Life.”
 John recounts that he had heard, seen, looked at, and touched his Subject.
 Three possibilities as to the identity of this “Word of Life” are:

 - The gospel message, which conveys new life

 - Both 1. and 2.